nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 2. Download the latest [pennywise.jar](https://github.com/AY2223S1-CS2103T-W17-2/tp/releases) application file.
 3. Copy the file to the folder you want to use as the home folder for PennyWise.
 4. Double-click the file to start the app.
 You should see a user interface similar to what is shown below in a few seconds.
-    * The application contains some sample data to that provides some examples on how you can use the application.
+    * The application contains some sample data that provides some examples on how you can use the application.

    ![Ui](images/Ui.png)
 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will